BUY TWO OR MORE GUIDES - UP TO 20% OFF

 The loop trail wraps around on a gradual descent back to the trailhead.

-Is Cave Spring Trail worth it?
+Is Cave Spring Trail Worth It?

 Yes!
 Though the trail is short, it provides history, rock art, scrambling, and beautiful scenery.
 It was a delightful surprise on my visit to the Needles.